 American Airlines has a similar policy that allows AAdvantage members to use their miles to upgrade on American Airlines, British Airways, and Iberia flights.
 These upgrades are valid to the next cabin of service as well as for a single one-way trip.

 Getting the Best Airline Fares

-Also, keep in mind that it can be more economical NOT to book an unrestricted fare (because they're so expensive) and instead, book non-refundable, restricted fares, even with the assumption that you'll possibly have to throw one away and book a new, third, non-refundable flight.
-Although, be careful the airline doesn't catch on and cancel one or both tickets (usually as long as the travel is logistically feasible, they won't).
+Also, keep in mind that it can be more economical NOT to book an unrestricted fare (because they're so expensive) and instead book two non-refundable, restricted fares, even with the assumption you'll possibly have to throw one away.
+Although, be careful the airline doesn't catch on and cancel one or both tickets.
+(Usually, as long as the travel is logistically feasible, they won't.)

-The takeaway: Unrestricted fares provide the most flexibility, at a cost.
+Unrestricted fares do provide the most flexibility, but at a cost.
 Business travelers hoping to save money should consider other wallet-friendly fare categories.